 - Provide evidence, knowledge and practical recommendations for action to inform the Towards a National Collection (TANC) programme and the sector more widely.

-Over two years, the Provisional Semantics project will undertake a literature/practice review and utilise three case studies examining collections at the National Trust, Imperial War Museums and Tate that address the histories, representations and artistic practices of people of African and Asian descent.
+Over two years, the Provisional Semantics project will undertake a literature/practice review and utilise three case studies examining collections at the Clive Museum, Powis Castle (National Trust), the photography collection of the Imperial War Museums and the Panchayat Collection held in the Special Collections of Tate Library.
+The case studies will address the histories, representations and artistic practices of people of African and Asian descent.
 We will be testing an approach to collaborating with key stakeholders of African and Asian descent through the case studies and hosting a Reflective Workshop with key stakeholders at the National Maritime Museums.
 The research is supported by the project’s academic partner, Dr Anjalie Dalal-Clayton, from the Decolonising Arts Institute, University of the Arts London.

 Statement of acknowledgement